grame-cncm/faustlibraries/doc/docs/community.md

 # Libraries from the community

 A lot of libraries have been developed by the community.
+They can be used when developing DSP programs:

+- when used in [Faust IDE](https://faustide.grame.fr), by adding them in the [project files](https://github.com/grame-cncm/faustide#project-files) section
+- when used in a local Faust installation on macOS or Linux, by adding them in the `/usr/share/faust`, or `/usr/local/share/faust` folders

 They are presented in the following sections.

 ## [abclib library](https://github.com/alainbonardi/abclib/)